 I am currently sat in a very nice Aspire lounge at Birmingham airport waiting for my KLM flight to Holland.
-I’m off to Amsterdam to give a presentation for 365 Saturday on the new Omni-Channel Engagement Hub.
+I’m off to Amsterdam to give a presentation for 365 Saturday on the new OmniChannel Engagement Hub.
+(Now known as Omnichannel for Customer Service.)
 Being new you may have many questions about this latest feature in Dynamics 365.
 In this post I will try to address many of the most obvious questions …

 - Who would use it and when?

 - What is this “Enterprise Grade” routing concept?

 - Can you share anything about the roadmap?